permarpa/Project1ML/README.md

 Students involved:

-Mishra, Bharat
+Mishra, Bharat.
-Christodoulou, Pinelopi
+Christodoulou, Pinelopi.
-Pérez Martín, Patricia
+Pérez Martín, Patricia.

 In this repository you may find the folder including the CODE used in the report, as well as the folder with the relevant RESULTS.